 \subsection{Quantifying the Quality of Coverage in Parks}

-Our methodology for selecting parks based on the quality of coverage of the antennas' coverage is next detailed.
-This was done in three steps, each of them comparing the geometric overlap of Voronoi and park polygons.
+Our methodology for selecting parks based on the quality of the antennas' coverage is next detailed.
+This is done in three steps, each of them comparing the geometric overlap of Voronoi and park polygons.
 In the following, we use `illumination' to refer to the area of the park that is serviced by a specific antenna.
-These steps were partially visualized in \autoref{fig:park_selection_methodology}A-C:
+These steps are partially visualized in \autoref{fig:park_selection_methodology}A-C:

 \textbf{Step 1: Antenna selection.} Considering $A_v$ as the expected Voronoi coverage area of antenna $v$, and $A_p$ as the area of park $p$, we defined the intersecting illumination area as $A_{i,v} = A_v \cap A_p$.
 Consequently, the illuminating ratio of an antenna was defined as $I_{pv} = \frac{A_{i,v}}{A_v}.$ In the first step, we selected all antennas which have an $I_{pv} \geq \alpha$ with any park $p$, where $\alpha = 0.1$, excluding those below this threshold.
 This step was mostly required to select antennas that overlap with parks, thus, a small $\alpha$ was sufficient for our purposes.
 For each park $p$, the selected set of Voronoi cells is denoted as $V_{sel,p}$.
 Aggregating this set from the perspective of a park $p$, we obtained the coverage precision as: